Celestialglitch/SecShell/README.md

 ## The Problem

-Every shell you have ever used — bash, zsh, fish — runs commands with your full user privileges.
+Every shell you have ever used like bash, zsh, fish runs commands with your full user privileges.

 When you type `cat file.txt`, the `cat` process can: